-Impractical SECURE 2.0 ‘Sidecar’ Emergency Savings Accounts Should Be Avoided
+SECURE 2.0 ‘Sidecar’ Emergency Accounts are Problematic

 SECURE 2.0 introduced a variety of optional provisions that allow individuals to make penalty-free withdrawals from their retirement savings.
 These provisions are proving to be a recordkeeping nightmare for plan administrators who must track the different withdrawal and repayment options that may be adopted by plan sponsors.
 One of these options allows plan sponsors to fund a separate emergency savings account for non-highly compensated employees (making less than $155,000 annually).
 Technically titled a pension-linked emergency savings account, these have also been labeled ‘sidecar’ accounts.